 - a.
 An Information Night, for parents and students, will be held in the College auditorium early during Term 3.
 General information about the organisation of the VCE and VCAL will be provided and teachers, representing each subject area, will be available for interview.
 This Information Booklet should be brought along to this meeting. - b.
 Students/parents should read the details of the VCE studies carefully to enable them to ensure that studies selected are correct and appropriate. - c.
 Parents/students who experience difficulty making subject selections should discuss these problems in September and arrange to see the Head of Senior School, Year 12 Coordinator, Year 11 Coordinator or the Careers Counsellor. - d.
 Every effort will be made to provide the requested combinations of subjects when the timetable grid is drawn up, but some minor adjustments may be necessary.
 Insufficient demand for a subject may make it unavailable.
 Students affected by such a change will be contacted immediately to allow them to adjust their courses. - e.
 All students enrolling in a VCE or VCAL course are required to attend orientation sessions in late November of this year.
-These dates are listed on page 6 of this handbook.
-Attendance at these sessions is compulsory. - f.
-All 2017 Year 10 & 11 students will be required to attend school on Wednesday, December 2nd.
-Reports will be distributed and Year 11 & 12 2015 courses confirmed.
-ALL STUDENTS MUST SEE MS MACKEY OR MS METCALFE ON THAT DAY.
+Attendance at these sessions is compulsory.